-If a group has a small number of peers (say, in the tens), each peer could track all the other peers in its group (their ids and IP addresses); CARP [12] or consistent hashing [13] could be used to assign and locate keys within the group.
-The number of steps to perform such an intra-group lookup in the destination group is O(1) (g_2 in Figure 1, right).
+If a group has a small number of peers (say, in the tens), each peer in the group could track all the other peers in the group (their ids and IP addresses); the group could then use CARP [18] or consistent hashing [19] to assign and locate keys within the group.
+The number of steps to perform such an intra-group lookup in the destination group is O(1), since each peer runs a local hash algorithm to determine the peer in the group responsible for a key (g_2 in Figure 3).